combat writing badge

 QUANGO :

-a semi-independent agency or bureau; acronym derived from QUasi Autonomous National Governmental Organization; compare NGO, GOCO, OGA, BELTWAY BANDIT.
+a semi-independent agency or bureau; acronym derived from QUasi Autonomous National Governmental Organization; compare NGO, GOCO, COCO, OGA, BELTWAY BANDIT.

 QUARTERDECK :